Getting started on a new journey can be tough.

 There is no such thing as failure.
 Every time you ‘fail’, you’re learning and working out what doesn’t work, which is equally as important as what does work.
 Remember, every second that you’re working towards your goals, you’re winning.
 You’re already succeeding.
 Don’t see anything as failure, see it as progression.
 Once you realise you have nothing to lose and everything to gain, it makes things a bit easier!

 How can you motivate yourself to achieve something, if you don’t really know why you’re doing it?
 Make sure you explore every aspect of your task and the goal it is allowing you to work towards.
 Enhance all the positives of obtaining your goal and why you’re doing it.
 If you REALLY want something and know how it will change your life, it makes it a lot easier to work for.

 11. Remind yourself of your mission

 Keep your goals in the front of your mind at all times.
-Write notes to yourself, stick pictures on the wall, set display pictures on your phone; just make sure you’re constantly reminded of you mission!
+Write notes to yourself, stick pictures on the wall, and set display pictures on your phone; just make sure you’re constantly reminded of your mission!

 12. Cut down on TV

 Do you realise how much time you’re wasting watching TV?
 Most people could probably get a Degree if they swapped TV viewing for studying.
 It’s very easy to avoid our own lives, by focusing on other people’s.
 Also, be careful around watching the news, it can be quite depressing sometimes.
 I’m not suggesting you become ignorant to the world we live in, but maybe try limiting how much of others people’s information you absorb and start focusing on yourself.

 It can be impossible to concentrate or motivate ourselves when we’re not focused.
 With social media notifications, messages, phone calls and everything else, it can be a major distraction.
 Turn your phone to aeroplane mode, you’ll be less inclined to reach for your phone when you know there is nothing on there to look at!

 14. Take a break